Sleeping With A New Tattoo

-After cleaning your new tattoo immediately after waking up, apply a good unscented, skin-sensitive moisturizing lotion, or a specially made tattooing lotion to the area to promote healing and prevent dryness and itching.
+After cleaning your new tattoo immediately upon waking up, apply a good unscented, skin-sensitive moisturizing lotion, or a specially made tattooing lotion to the area to promote healing and prevent dryness and itching.

-It can definitely be uncomfortable sleeping with a new tattoo, but by following the steps above you will give yourself the best chance of ensuring that your tattoo heals quickly and effectively whilst also getting a great night of sleep at the same time.
+It can definitely be uncomfortable sleeping with a new tattoo, but by following the steps above you will give yourself the best chance of ensuring your tattoo heals quickly and effectively while also getting a great night of sleep at the same time.